-Pupil premium funding (which is worth a total of £2.4 billion in 2020-21) has been published in every year since its introduction in 2011-12 and is included in the data.
+Pupil premium funding (which is expected to be worth over £2.8 billion in 2023-24) has been published in every year since its introduction in 2011-12 and is included in the data.

 Supplementary free school meals (FSM) funding

-Teachers’ pay grant and teachers’ pension employer contribution grant (TPECG)
+Teachers’ pay grant (TPG) and teachers’ pension employer contribution grant (TPECG)

-For the time series, we no longer include the entirety of these grants.
-Since the focus of the data is funding for pupils aged 5-16, we now exclude payments under these grants made on the basis of early years and post-16 pupil numbers.
+For the time series, we do not include the entirety of these grants.
+Since the focus of the data is funding for pupils aged 5-16, we exclude payments under these grants made on the basis of early years and post-16 pupil numbers.

 Education services grant retained duties